python/devguide/internals/compiler.rst

 called in strategic areas where the compiler exits.

 As stated above, in general you should not have to worry about memory management when working on the compiler.
-The technical details have been designed to be hidden from you for most cases.
+The technical details of memory management have been designed to be hidden from you for most cases.

 The only exception comes about when managing a PyObject.
 Since the rest of Python uses reference counting, there is extra support added